samschaf/team_Methylhomies/data/README.md

 Details
 -------
 Samples of entorhinal cortex (EC), prefrontal cortex (PFC), superior temporal gyrus (STG), and cerebellum (CER) tissue, as well as blood samples, were collected from patients in archives of the MRC London Neurodegenerative Disease Brain Bank.
-Degredation and purity analysies were done on the samples using phenol-chloroform extraction and bisulfite conversion was performed using the Zymo EZ 96 DNA methylation kit (Zymo Research).
-A total of 531 samples were included for further analysis.
+Degradation and purity analysis were done on the samples using phenol-chloroform extraction and bisulfite conversion was performed using the Zymo EZ 96 DNA methylation kit (Zymo Research).
+A total of 531 samples were included for further analysis

 DNA methylation was determined using Illumina Infinium HumanMethylation450 BeadChip (Illumina) and an Illumina HiScan System (Illumina).
 Raw signal intensities of the probe were quantified using the Illumina Genome Studio software and converted into beta values using the [*methylumi*](https://bioconductor.org/packages/release/bioc/html/methylumi.html) package in R. We attained this beta value data through GEO accession identifier [GSE59685](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE59685)).
-Explanations and example caclulations of beta values can be found in [this paper](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-11-587).
+Explanations and example calculations of beta values can be found in [this paper](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-11-587).

 The following code was used to retreive the data: